≡ Menu

 And now’s probably a good time…

-To also point out the obvious, Cavalier King Charles dogs and puppies are adorable – so adorable that people will frequently stop you in the street to tell you how cute they are (as if you didn’t already know) And who could blame these folks, what with their long, graceful ears that hang low and feel softer than cotton wool (can you tell, we sort of sweet on these guys?)!
+To also point out the obvious, Cavalier King Charles dogs and puppies are so adorable that people will frequently stop you in the street to tell you how cute they are (as if you didn’t already know).
+And who could blame these folks, what with their long, graceful ears that hang low and feel softer than cotton wool? (can you tell we sweet on these guys?)!

 These are dogs…